A Proposal for the Lohengrin Experiment to Search for Dark Sector Particles at the ELSA Accelerator: Appendix

 Each hit can then be viewed as seed for a cluster.
 Any adjacent hits will then be added to the cluster until no digitized hits remain and all clusters have been formed.

-Without loss of generality we have chosen a distance of one for the following analysis of energy measurements.
+We have chosen a distance of one for the following analysis of energy measurements.
 We do however point out that more sophisticated algorithms and copious tuning potential exists.
-The results shown here should merely be seen as a feasibility study and show that we generally expect a sufficient energy resolution with this setup.
+The results shown here only serve the purpose of demonstrating the potential of the selected technology in terms of energy resolution.

 In order to obtain an estimate of energy reconstruction with this setup and also the feasibility of our simulation capabilities, we use the algorithm described above to generate clusters in the electromagnetic calorimeter for different beam energies.
 The energy in the electromagnetic calorimeter is then reconstructed by counting the cluster size, i.e.\ the number of digitized hits.
 We then use the knowledge of beam energies from the simulation to perform a simple linear calibration.
 This transforms the number of digitised hits to an energy measurement.